braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/company-wide_settings_management.md

 - Select the Slack channel that you'd like the notifications to go to

-- Slack will generate a URL that you'll need to enter this URL into the settings for the notifications that you wish to receive
+- Slack will generate a URL that you'll need to enter into the settings for the notifications that you wish to receive

 ![copy_url][64]